banrovegrie/old-site/_pages/about.md

   - /about.html
 ---

-I am a sophomore at IIITH, pursuing B.Tech. in Computer Science and Engineering, with integrated M.S. by research in Computer Science.
+I am a undergrad at IIITH, pursuing B.Tech. in Computer Science and Engineering, with integrated M.S. by research in Computer Science.
 I also often go by my nickname Arjo.

 > “You can’t cross the sea merely by standing and staring at the water.”
 >  -- Tagore